INDIAN PRINCE DATA.

 IMPORTANT!
 WHAT TO DO IN CASE OF AN AIR LOCK

-The mechanical oilier can fail to pump only when the tank
+The mechanical oilier can fail to pump only when the tank becomes dry.

 If at any time, you run out of oil in the oil compartment, and ail lock may